To learn more about Kayron check the sections below. Use the tabs to quickly switch to the kind of information you're looking for.

 Show Effects

 Oath of Vanity is the focal point of Kayron’s kit and is an upgrade that, after being activated, transforms his Futility from useless fodder into a useful attack or even more exotic things with Epiphanies.
-Getting Oath of Vanity online as early as possible should be a priority, as Kayron’s ability to exhaust Futility outside of using them is limited, and you’d rather be using them for something useful.
+Getting the Oath of Vanity online as early as possible should be a priority, as Kayron’s ability to exhaust Futility outside of using them is limited and you’d rather be using them for something useful.

 Echoes of True Abyss

-Best Cards
+Best Epiphanies

 Note